silvaarmando/moveit-next/README.md

 <p
   align="capitalize"
 >
-Finalization of the CountDown Component and creation of the ChallenteBox Component
+Finalization of the CountDown Component and creation of the ChallenteBox Component, create React Context,
 </p>
 <br />

-## 🛠 **Technologies**
+## **Technologies**

 <br />